Developing positive student-teacher relationships is a breeze when you practice these ten ways to connect with students.

 By letting kids have some influence on the daily routines of the class, they can take more ownership of the class.
 They will feel more valued and accepted.

-- Find their interests – Give surveys to see what things students are interested in and try to incorporate them into your lessons.
+- Find their interests – Administer surveys to determine students’ interests and incorporate them into your lessons.

 - Comment/Suggestion box – For teachers in the classroom, having a comment box is a good plan.
 Kids can write down concerns or suggestions in a non-threatening way.

 - Rules Ownership – Let students help develop your classroom rules and expectations.
-Develop a classroom contract to share in setting the stage for a positive year!
+Develop a classroom contract to help set the stage for a positive year!

-- Student displays – Encourage kids to create decorations for the classroom, so they feel more ownership in the space.
+- Student displays – Encourage kids to create decorations for the classroom, so they feel a greater sense of ownership in the space.
 Displaying projects and artwork on the walls creates a colorful atmosphere that they can feel pride in.
-For students who are at home, encourage them to display their work on the fridge or a dedicate space and to upload images to share with the class.
+For students who are at home, encourage them to display their work on the fridge or a dedicated space and to upload images to share with the class.

 7. Set a Respectful Tone